em-ilia/plate-tool/README.md

  You are welcome to verify (use your browser's developer tools, it should have a network tab) that this application does not "phone home".
  Your data is stored locally (unless you choose to export it and distribute it yourself).

+### Other Neat Features

+ #### Taking Pictures of Plates
+ If you double click on a plate
+ (try to avoid clicking a well since that will change your selection) plate-tool will do some magic to take a screenshot of your plate and deposit it in your clipboard for you.
+ You can then paste this into PowerPoint, GIMP, or whereever else you want a pretty picture of a plate.

+ _NOTE:_ I won't guarantee this feature will work in all contexts;
+ it relies on your browser thinking that you have plate-tool open in a "secure context" (localhost or https).

+ #### Turn off the in-transfer hashes
+ Have you noticed that when you select a transfer, the wells to be used in that transfer have little diagonal lines over them?
+ Hopefully you have, because this is supposed to happen!
+ However, if you want to take a Pretty Plate Picture (see above), you might want these indicators turned off.

+ To disable the indicators, mouse over "Options" (top-left of screen), then "Styles", then click "Toggle transfer hashes".
+ To turn them back on, do the exact same thing.

 ## Installation